intoxstudio/content-aware-sidebars/readme.txt

 * Private sidebars only for members
 * Schedule sidebars for later publishing
 * Template Tag to display content aware sidebars anywhere in your theme

+> **New in version 2**
+>
+> Manage widgets for your created sidebars in the Theme Customizer.
+>
+> Condition groups let you display a sidebar together with both associated and distinct content.
+>
+> Improved GUI makes it even easier to select content and edit sidebars.
+>
+> Improved API for developers who want to extend and manipulate content support.
+>

 = Builtin Plugin Support =